flywheel-apps/bids-app-template/README.md

 ```

 If you are logged in to a Flywheel instance on your local machine,
-these integration tests can make SDK calls on that instance using
+the integration tests can make SDK calls on that instance using
 your api-key.

 In the dry_run test shown above, BIDS formatted data is included